André Hoffmann (businessman)

 As a philanthropist, he has been an advocate for sustainability and environmental protection, serving as International Vice-president of the World Wide Fund for Nature (WWF) from 2007 to 2017.
+He has also been on the boards of Wetlands International, the global non-profit organisation dedicated to the conservation and restoration of wetland ecosystems.

 Early life

 Born on 31 May 1958 in Basel, Switzerland, André Hoffmann is the son of Daria Hoffmann-Razumovsky and Luc Hoffmann, a conservationist and philanthropist.

 He studied economics at the University of St. Gallen, and holds an MBA from INSEAD, completed in 1990.

 Career

-In 1991, André Hoffmann joined Nestlé UK.
+In 1991, Hoffmann joined Nestlé UK.
 Three years later, he established a family office specialized in wealth management.

 In 1996, he became a member of the board of Roche holding, the world's second-largest pharmaceutical company, established by his grandfather.

-He currently owns 1.5% of the company and serves as Vice Chairman - a position he has held since 2006.
+He owns 1.5% of the company and has been vice chairman since 2006.

-He also serves on the board of Genentech, a fully owned subsidiary based in San Francisco, California.
+He is on the board of Genentech, a fully owned subsidiary based in San Francisco, California.

-An early investor in the Maryland-based start-up Inovalon, which manages and analyses healthcare data, he served as its Independent Director.
+An early investor in the Maryland-based start-up Inovalon, which manages and analyses healthcare data, and is a non-executive director.

 He is a member of the Club of Rome, a member of the board of Trustees of the World Economic Forum, a member the Center for the Fourth Industrial Revolution in San Francisco, and a member of the board of SystemIQ, a company that intends to “drive positive disruption in economic systems”.